MomX/MomX/README.md

   - Make sure you have the very last versions of packages :
     `MomX::MomX_update`
-  - Start reading the vignettes, they are a good place to start
+  - Start reading the vignettes, they are a good place to start :books:
-  - Read the reference manual, understand examples
+  - Read the reference manual, understand examples :hatching\_chick:
-  - Go to walk for 2 hours in the forest
+  - Go to walk for 2 hours in the forest :deciduous\_tree: :chipmunk:
+    :four\_leaf\_clover:, solves 95% of my problems
   - Show us what you have tried and make a [reproducible example](https://stackoverflow.com/questions/5963269/how-to-make-a-great-r-reproducible-example)
+    :pill:

 Then, if you think something is wrong with :